 If you notice that restarting the modem – (Read how to restart the modem at WikiHow.com) did not fix the problem, check if you can connect to the network and use Wi-Fi from another device using the same modem.
-If all other devices are able to connect and use the connection without problems then you can continue troubleshooting your phone.
+If all other devices can connect and use the connection without problems then you can continue troubleshooting your phone.

-On the other hand, if none of the devices are able to connect, you will be required to troubleshoot your modem.
+On the other hand, if none of the devices can connect, you will be required to troubleshoot your modem.
 For this, you can either call the modem manufacturers or follow the instructions mentioned in the manual that came along with the modem.

 Solution 13: Third-Party App

-Certain third party applications can be causing a conflict that does not allow the Wi-Fi to work as expected.
+Certain third-party applications can be causing a conflict that does not allow the Wi-Fi to work as expected.
 Check if you recently downloaded an app since the time you began facing the problem.
 If you did so, then you must check if the app is updated.
-If it is updated and it is possible that the problem is arising from the app, then uninstall or disable the app and try using the Wi-Fi connection once again.
+If it is updated and the problem may be arising from the app, then uninstall or disable the app and try using the Wi-Fi connection once again.

-When one of our readers complained that their Samsung Galaxy S4 Wi-Fi won’t turn on, he followed a number of troubleshooting steps before realizing that it was a third-party app that was causing the problem.
+When one of our readers complained that their Samsung Galaxy S4 Wi-Fi won’t turn on, he followed some troubleshooting steps before realizing that it was a third-party app that was causing the problem.
 If you want to check whether a third-party app is causing the problem or not, then switch on your phone in Safe Mode.

 - Press and hold the Power button